ionic-team/capacitor/site/docs-md/guides/ionic-framework-app.md

 ---
-title: Using Capacitor in an Ionic Framework App
+title: Building an Ionic Framework Camera App
 description: Learn how to add Camera functionality to an Ionic Angular app that works on the web, iOS, and Android
 url: /docs/guides/ionic-framework-app
 contributors:
   - dotnetkow
 ---

-# Using Capacitor in an Ionic Framework App
+# Building an Ionic Framework Camera App

 **Web Framework**: Ionic 4 + Angular
 **Platforms**: Web, iOS, Android